LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/auto-close-for-messaging-conversations.md

 1. **No ability to turn off auto close feature**: The messaging backend servers have a system protection mechanism that closes conversations after 90 days of inactivity in order to control the load on the server.
 Due to this, auto close is enabled for all accounts with a default value of 90 days which is also the maximum allowed configuration.
 2. **SDK backward compatibility**: Elimination of the post conversation survey and close message on mobile app is supported only from SDK version 2.1 and above.
 Consumers messaging from an app implementing an older SDK will see the survey and a close message “Conversation resolved by you” (depending on SDK configuration) following auto close.
 3. **Auto close frequency:** Auto close process runs in 25 minute intervals.
 This means that auto close will apply to a given conversation anytime between the "configured time" and the "configured time" + 25 min.
-4. **Joining as “reader” resets the auto close timer:** The auto close timer is reset when an agent manager opens a conversation to view it in full screen or from the Open Connections list.
+4. **Joining as “reader” resets the auto close timer:** The auto close timer is reset when an agent manager opens a conversation to view it in full screen or from the Open Conversations list.
    * This is currently a technical limitation since the auto close timer is reset with every metadata change of the conversation.
 An agent manager joining as a “reader” triggers a change in the conversation participant’s metadata.
    * There is a potential workaround: The timer is not reset when opening the transcript widget view from the "All Conversations" list.